What is RSA? #

 Key Generation #

-- Choose distinct prime numbers \(p\) and \(q\)
+- Choose distinct prime numbers \(p\) and \(q\).

-- Compute the encryption modulus \(n\) with \(n = p*q\)
+- Compute the modulus \(n\) with \(n = p*q\).

-- Compute \(\varphi(n) = (p-1)(q-1)\)
+- Compute \(\varphi(n) = (p-1)(q-1)\).

-- Choose a natural number \(e\) coprime with \(\varphi(n)\) and \(1 < e < \varphi(n),\) called the encryption exponent
+- Choose an integer \(e\) coprime to \(\varphi(n)\), with \(1 < e < \varphi(n)\): this is the encryption exponent.

-- Compute \(d\) with \(d = e^{-1} \pmod {\varphi(n)} \) and \(d < \varphi(n),\) called the decryption exponent
+- Compute \(d\) with \(d = e^{-1} \pmod {\varphi(n)} \) and \(d < \varphi(n)\): this is the decryption exponent.

 Encryption #